Ocean Guard, Oil on Canvas 4×7′ Currently displayed at Rebel Salad in Thunder Bay

 This is a front page insert for the books I’m working on.

-Historians divided art into three categories; High Art, Low Art, and Fine Art.
-For most of my stories, a few of my paintings, and especially my illustrations I attempt to mix the best properties of High Art and Low Art (Popular Art).
+For most of my stories with their illustrations, and a few of my paintings, I attempt to mix the best properties of High Art and Low Art (Popular Art).
 In doing so I employ the four primary historical functions of art that are perennial to human nature.
-These four functions have been employed by our ancestors for thousands of years in all cultures the world over, which continue to operate today, primarily in popular culture.
+These four functions have been employed by our ancestors for thousands of years in all cultures the world over, which continue to operate today, primarily in popular and tribal cultures.
 Each of the four functions have many sub-functions.
-Knowing what these functions are and how they operate gives me confidence in my choices and expands dramatically on a great idea when I get one.
+Knowing what these functions are and how they operate gives me confidence in my choices and expands dramatically on a good idea when I get one.
 They also direct me to endless sources of subject matter.
-This kind of focus and execution puts a substantial number of my works into the category of Classicism.

 These three images are studies for a large painting I plan to do which I’ve had in mind for about thirty years.
 It’s a statement on our own hubris.
 The painting’s title will be, The Noble Death of a Poet.